technofocus-pte/secprodfndtndepth/Labs/Lab 05/Lab 5 - Microsoft Defender for Cloud Apps.md

-# Lab 2: Microsoft Defender for Cloud Apps
+# Lab 5 - Cloud Discovery and Configuration with Microsoft Defender for Cloud Apps

 This guide will walk through the steps to successfully deploy a Microsoft Defender for Cloud Apps tenant and perform the initial steps